-Category Column/Field Description LDAP User Property Mappings The following information maps LDAP attribute labels to their corresponding labels in Code Insight (the field names shown below).
-These mappings are used for LDAP synchronization to Code Insight and for user authentication each time a user logs into Code Insight.
+Category Column/Field Description LDAP User Property Mappings Insight (the field na mation maps LDAP attribute labels to their corresponding labels in Code mes shown below).
+These mappings are used for LDAP synchronization to or user authentication each time a user logs into Code Insight.
 Login Enter the user attribute label on your LDAP server corresponding to the user Login field in Code Insight.
 This is the same attribute that the user will use to log into Code Insight.
 First Name Enter the user attribute label on your LDAP server corresponding to the user First Name field in Code Insight.
 Last Name Enter the user attribute label on your LDAP server corresponding to the user Last Name field in Code Insight.
 Email Enter the user attribute label on your LDAP server corresponding to the user Email field in Code Insight.
 Note • Only those users with a valid email address specified as a user attribute on the LDAP server will be synchronized.
 Therefore, ensure that you have entered the correct label here for the email attribute on your LDAP server and that each user has valid email for this attribute on the server.
 See "Setting Up a User Search" in the "Code Installation and Configuration Guide" for more information.
 Login Filter Specify a filter for the user-login search performed in the LDAP search base location.
-For example, the value (samaccountName={0}), when used against the LDAP Search Query results, searches for each entry where the samaccountName is equal to the user login name.
+For example, the value (sAMAccountName={0}), when used against the LDAP Search Query results, searches for each entry where the sAMAccountName is equal to the user login name.